 4. Our cheeky kids insist on an annual viewing of Home Alone.
 Macaulay Culkin was our kid hero back in the day, so we’re more than happy to re-watch him slap his cheeks in that pose, copied by millions of kids in the ’90s.

 5. In How the Grinch Stole Christmas, Dr. Suess reminds us that even an ice-cold heart can be melted at Christmas (all you need is love).
 Oh, and that Cindy Lou has a truly awesome hair-do.
+Plus, check out the newest version The Grinch for more animated fun times.

 7. Yes, we know ‘that song’ is painfully irritating after the one-millionth outing, but Frozen is still up there for kids when it comes to a great Xmas movie packed with heartwarming messages and pretty cool characters.
 We just can’t Let It Go: Olaf practically IS Christmas.